mrDar1/239-LeetCode_Solve-Public_Version/README.md

 Most have several solutions.

 **Architecture**: Each source file is a single problem from Leetcode that can run on its own.
-No file here depends on other files in the project.
+Each file is standalone (==No file here depends on other files in the project.)
 If a file has several solutions, the top part has the less efficient ones, and below are the more optimized solutions.

 ---

 **Recommendation:**
-First, read the short theory, then start practicing the chapter.
+First, read the "Short_Theory", then start practicing the chapter.
-Do the chapters one by one — theory + exercises — only then move to the next.
+Do the chapters one by one — theory+exercises, theory+exercises — only then move to the next chapter.
-**open each problem at leetcode website and read problem before watch solution**
+**open each problem at leetcode website and read problem description before watch solution**

 ---